-- ø exclusive, worldwide rights from Vanderbilt University to data for intravenous ibuprofen to support our FDA submission for Amelior; - ø exclusive, worldwide rights to clinical data supporting the safety and efficacy of Acetadote, which served as a key component of our FDA submission and approval; and - ø exclusive U.S. commercial rights to Kristalose.
+- ø exclusive, worldwide rights from Vanderbilt University to data for intravenous ibuprofen to support our FDA submission and approval for Caldolor; - Ø exclusive, worldwide rights to clinical data supporting the safety and efficacy of Acetadote, which served as a key component of our FDA submission and approval; and - Ø exclusive U.S. commercial rights to Kristalose.